It’s another beautiful day here in The Center of the Known Universe…

 Here's a hilarious take on sexually repressed, right-wing extremist teabagger candidate Christine O'Donnell:

 * * *

-In an east African tribe (I forget which) a child's life is not counted from the day it's born, nor on the day it is conceived, as in other cultures, but on the day the child is a thought in the mother's mind.
+In an east African tribe (I forget which) a child’s life is counted not from the day it’s born, nor on the day its conceived, as in other cultures, but on the day the child is a thought in the mother’s mind.
 As soon as the mother realizes she wants to have a child, she will go off alone somewhere, under a tree, for example, and she quiets herself and simply listens.
-Not listening for anything in particular, or asking for answers, or anything like that -- just listening.
+Not listening for anything, or asking for answers or anything like that -- just listening.
+Simple, bare attention...

 She waits to hear the song of the child who wants to be born in her heart.
 And as she hears this song, she sings it to her herself.
 When she returns to her village, she teaches the song to her husband.
-In that way when they make love, when they connect in love, they sing this song in unison in order to invite this child to be born.
-Later, when the mother conceives, she sings this song to the life growing in her womb.
+In that way when they make love, when they unite, they sing this song to invite this child to be born.
+Later, when she conceives, she sings this song to the child in her womb.

 She teaches the song to her neighbors so that the first thing the child hears when it is born is its song in celebration of its birth.
-Later, as the child grows, if it falls and scrapes its knee, an adult will soothe the child's cries by singing its song.
+Later, as the child grows, if it falls and scrapes its knee, an adult will soothe the child’s cries by singing its song.
 When the child grows into adulthood, the song is sung in celebration of their rite of passage.
-When there is a marriage the songs of both participants are sung.
+When there is a marriage both songs are sung.